(For a TAKE A LOOK about the Copenhagen climate summit, click on [ID:nLL527527]. For an overview of climate change stories, click [nCLIMATE])

 * Manufacturers say ruling endangers economy, jobs

-* Legal challenges likely if EPA regulates before Congress (Updates with California Governor Schwarzenegger)
+* Legal challenges likely if EPA regulates before Congress (Updates with details on how move could affect business)

 WASHINGTON, Dec 7 The U.S. Environmental Protection Agency on Monday cleared the way for regulation of greenhouse gases without new laws passed by Congress, reflecting President Barack Obama's commitment to act on climate change as a major summit opened in Copenhagen.